-QUEST is a year-long experience of academic and personal development for underrepresented incoming college freshmen at the University of North Florida.
-Students are expected to perform well academically and to balance their academic and social lives, sometimes with little to no preparatory training.
-The Department of Diversity Initiatives is committed to student success and we want everyone to feel prepared for their first solo flight as college students.
+QUEST is a year-long experience of academic and personal development for underrepresented incoming first time in college students at the University of North Florida.
+Recognizing that all students are at different places in their preparatory journey, we understand there is an expectation of students to perform well academically and to balance their academic and social lives, sometimes with little to no preparatory training.
+The Department of Diversity Initiatives is committed to ensuring each student who participates in QUEST feels prepared for their first solo flight as college students.
 As such, the aim of QUEST is to ease the transition from high school to college by helping students acclimate to the academic and social aspects of college life.

 What is QUEST?